TeamBaraka/Teamwork/README.md

 - Used notifications to provide feedback to the user
   - Show a message when the user submits, edits, deletes data to the app
+  - Used SystemService for setting alarm for pending events, even when app is closed

 ### Gestures